NativeScript/NativeScript/README.md

 ## Angular 2

 We are [working together with the Google Angular JS team](http://angularjs.blogspot.com/2015/12/building-mobile-apps-with-angular-2-and.html) to make Angular 2.0 work on top of NativeScript.
-To check our progress please see the following links:
+To follow our progress, check out the following links:

 - [NativeScript Angular 2.0 plugin](https://www.npmjs.com/package/nativescript-angular) - This plugin is the only thing you need to install in order to enable Angular 2.0 in NativeScript.
 - [TodoMVC sample](//github.com/NativeScript/sample-ng-todomvc) - The classic TodoMVC sample implemented with NativeScript and Angular 2.0.